ZordoC/py_bank/README.md

 ## E2E

 And finally I had an old small E2E test that could use some refactoring using `py_bank.orchestrator.send_money_inter`  and `py_bank.orchestrator.send_money_intra` , they were used to test `Transfer Agent` which I thought would be my final "worker" however design evolves but this test still stands true to the whole Task 2, using a very very "happy" path where failures do not exist.
 Refactoring it and moving the existing E2E  to Integration would be a nice solution!

+# Deployment

+Ofcourse we'd need to deploy our bank apps.
+I have created a script to build our bank APIs docker images.
+Which we could envutally deploy somewhere

 # Conclusion